ionoid/docs.ionoid.io/docs/README.md

 Welcome to Ionoid IoT!
 Get familiar with the Ionoid IoT Platform and explore its features:

-- Monitoring your IoT devices.
+Getting Started - Ionoid IoT Account    |

 - Manage your IoT Fleet.
 - Deploy IoT  Applications easily.
 - Scale your Deployments and more.